How AI transforms sales prospecting: the definitive guide

 • Have between 250 and 999 employees

-Notably, four in five buyers (80%) that end up experiencing regret go into the purchase process very or completely confident.
+Notably, four in five buyers (80%) who that end up experiencing regret go into the purchase process very or completely confident.
 This high level of initial confidence often obscures potential problems.
 But, by recognizing these risk factors, you can take steps to mitigate regret.

 Monitor customer engagement and satisfaction, particularly for those fitting these profiles.
 For example, if a new customer from the finance industry with a single decision-maker expresses high confidence, ensure they receive extra support and frequent check-ins to address any hidden concerns.
 Proactively addressing these warning signs can help prevent buyer regret and reduce churn, ensuring a more satisfied and loyal customer base.